animatlabs/animatlabs.github.io/_drafts/2026-08-03-podman-docker-without-daemon.md

 ---
 title: "Podman: Docker Without the Daemon (and Why It Matters)"
 excerpt: >-
-  "Docker Desktop licensing changed. ingress-nginx is retiring.
-Podman is daemonless, rootless, and .NET Aspire now supports it."
+  Docker Desktop licensing changed. ingress-nginx is retiring.
+Podman is daemonless, rootless, and .NET Aspire now supports it.
 categories:
   - Technical
   - DevOps